-- D0 NOT connect 3-phase loads to the generator. - DO NOT overload the generator. - Use only a high quality, insulated, compatible (3-wire or 4-wire) grounded cord set rated equal to or greater (volts and amps) than the receptacle plugging into.
+- DO NOT connect 3-phase loads to the generator. - DO NOT overload the generator. - Use only a high quality, insulated, compatible (3-wire or 4-wire) grounded cord set rated equal to or greater (volts and amps) than the receptacle plugging into.

-Always remember to plug your appliances directly into the generator and do not plug the generator power cord into any electrical outlet or connect to the circuit breaker panel in your home.
+Do not plug the generator power cord into any electrical outlet or connect to the circuit breaker panel in your home.
 Connecting a generator to your home's electric utility company's power lines, or to another power source, called 'backfeeding' is a dangerous practice that is illegal in many states and municipalities.